Watch a selection of surgical procedures performed by Associate Professor Simunovic.

 A sub-macular haemorrhage occurs when there is bleeding under the most sensitive area of the retina.
 It is rare but extremely serious.
 Part of current surgical treatment in selected patients may involve an intra-ocular injection of tissue plasminogen activator (tPA) to dissolve the haemorrhage which helps preserve the remaining retinal structure and visual function.

 Full thickness macular hole is the result of traction at the centre of the macula, which results in a separation of the neural layers of the retina.
 This results in loss of vision, distortion and a small blind-spot (scotoma).
 If detected early, more than 95% of full thickness macular holes can be closed surgically.
 In this video, brilliant blue dye is used following vitrectomy in order to stain the internal limiting membrane.
 25 gauge intraocular forceps are then used to peel the internal limiting membrane around the hole prior to fluid-air exchange and injection of sulfur hexafluoride gas (SF6).

-This video shows scleral fixation of an intraocular lens (IOL) in a case of traumatic aphakia (loss of the lens of the eye).
+This video shows scleral fixation of an intraocular lens (IOL).
 Scleral fixation of IOLs is required in patients in whom the lens capsule - a membrane which surrounds the natural lens of the eye - is unstable, damaged or lost.
 It is especially useful for those in whom the iris is abnormal.